Victoria, Oriental Mindoro

 It is known as the fruit basket of the province.
 The town celebrates its annual Kapakyanan Festival every October 15 as graces and thanksgiving for the bountiful blessings that every Victoreños received from God.

 History

-Victoria was once part of the municipality of Naujan until its creation on October 15, 1953, and was originally known as Barbocolon or “a big river”.
+Victoria was once part of the municipality of Naujan until its creation on October 15, 1953, and was originally known as Barbocolon, meaning “a big river”.

-The municipality was named after Victoria Quirino, daughter of President Elpidio Quirino.
+The municipality was named after Victoria Quirino, daughter of President Elpidio Quirino, who served as First Lady.

 Geography

 It is 36 km from Calapan.

 Barangays

 Victoria is politically subdivided into 32 barangays.
 Each barangay consists of puroks and some have sitios.

 Currently, there are 6 barangays which classified as urban (highlighted in bold).